 Time Magazine names sexual abuse 'Silence Breakers' as Person of the Year

-NEW YORK, United States – Time magazine named Wednesday, December 6, "The Silence Breakers" who revealed the pervasiveness of sexual harassment and assault across various industries that triggered a national reckoning in the United States as Person of the Year.
+NEW YORK, USA – Time magazine named Wednesday, December 6, "The Silence Breakers" who revealed the pervasiveness of sexual harassment and assault across various industries that triggered a national reckoning in the United States as Person of the Year.

 "The Silence Breakers" designates a broad range of people, mostly women, from this year's first public accusers of disgraced Hollywood mogul Harvey Weinstein to those who shared their stories of abuse using the hashtag #MeToo and its foreign language equivalents.